-A pre-existing case of pyoderma can cause an ingrown hair by causing tissue changes that trap the hair.
-Infection can result from tissue irritation and bacteria introduced by the trapped hair.
-Most follicular infections are caused by Staphylococcus pseudintermedius, but they may be caused by other species of staphylococcus, or by streptococcus or pseudomonas bacteria.
-These bacteria do not normally grow on a dog's skin, but are naturally present on dog fur.
-When they get underneath the skin surface, they cause infection, which leads to pus-filled packets inside the hair follicles.
-In rare cases, swollen, pus-filled follicles are caused by other types of bacteria, autoimmune disease, or an allergylike sensitivity to normal bacteria or yeasts on the skin or hair.
+These bacteria do not normally grow on a dog's skin but are naturally present on dog fur.
+When they get underneath the skin surface, they cause infection.
+This infection leads to pus-filled packets inside the hair follicles.
+In rare cases, swollen, pus-filled follicles are caused by other types of bacteria, autoimmune disease, or an allergy-like sensitivity to normal bacteria or yeasts on the skin or hair.

 Certain other diseases, such as tumors of the hair follicle and mange, can resemble ingrown hairs in the early stages.
 A veterinary exam is necessary to rule them out.